infinum/frontend-handbook/React/Recipes/How to build core component.md

 ### When this is OK?

 When we are building a small one-off components which doesn't contain a lot of code and are not shared across components.

 ### Why this approach can become a problem?

-This example is not as bad as it seems at first because we don't have to name components (naming is hard), but as this component grows and new features are added, the inline style will become a problem.
+This example is not as bad as it seems on a first glance.
+It's actually a good solution because we don't have to name components, and we all know that naming is hard.
+But the problem would appear if this component grows in size and new features are added.
+Actually, the inline style may become a problem.
 Problem with inline styles is that they can easily clutter the code and decrease readability.
-When that happens we need to find a way to fix this problem.
+When that happens we need to find a way to overcome this problem.

 ## The Solution ✅

 ### Solution #1

-Extending utility components into styled components and extracting them to `ComponentName.elements.tsx` file.
+Isolating smaller parts into styled components and extracting them to `ComponentName.elements.tsx` file.

 ```tsx
 // ./src/components/shared/user/UserCard/UserCard.elements.tsx